elopio/docs/source/includes/_transactionAPI.md

 The [Dispute Bond](#dispute-bond) Token is used by [REP](#rep) holders to [Challenge](#challenge) the [Outcome](#outcome) of [Markets Awaiting Finalization](#market-awaiting-finalization).
 The Dispute Bond is only purchasable with REP. Only one Dispute Bond needs to be purchased for a Market per round of [Reporting](#reporting) in order for the Market to move to the next state of [Reporting](#report) in the next upcoming [Reporting Window](#reporting-window).
 If a Challenge is successful, which means the [Final Outcome](#final-outcome) of the [Market](#market) is something other than the [Proposed Outcome](#proposed-outcome) that was disputed, then the Bond Holder is entitled to up to 2x the Dispute Bond cost in REP. After 2x the cost of the Dispute Bond is paid to the Bond Holder any remaining REP is redistributed as normal to other Reporters who correctly staked on the Final Outcome.

-#### augur.api.DisputeBond.transfer({ \_signer, disputeBond, \_destinationAddress, \_attotokens, onSent, onSuccess, onFailed })
+#### augur.api.DisputeBond.transferOwnership({ \_signer, disputeBond, \_newOwner, onSent, onSuccess, onFailed })

-The `transfer` transaction will change the current bond holder to the specified `_destinationAddress`.
+The `transferOwnership` transaction will change the current bond holder to the specified `_newOwner`.
 This is used to transfer ownership of a Dispute Bond from one address to another.
-This transaction will fail if the `msg.sender` isn't the bond holder of the specified `disputeBond` or if the value of `_attotokens` isn't equal to `1`.
-This transaction will spawn a `Transfer` event which will record the from address (`msg.sender`), the to address (`_destinationAddress`), and the `_attotokens` amount transferred (`1`).
+This transaction will fail if the `msg.sender` isn't the bond holder of the specified `disputeBond`.

 #### augur.api.DisputeBond.withdraw({ \_signer, disputeBond, onSent, onSuccess, onFailed })

 This transaction is used by the bond holder of the specified `disputeBond` to withdraw [Reputation Tokens](#rep) earned by correctly [Challenging](#challenge) the [Proposed Outcome](#proposed-outcome) of the `disputeBond`'s [Market](#market).
 This transaction will fail if the `msg.sender` isn't the bond holder for the specified `disputeBond`, if the Market for the `disputeBond` isn't [Finalized](#finalized-market), if the Market is Finalized but the final [Payout Distribution Hash](#payout-distribution-hash) is the same Distribution Hash Challenged by the `disputeBond`, or if the `disputeBond`'s Market isn't Finalized.

+#### augur.api.DisputeBond.withdrawDisavowedTokens({ \_signer, disputeBond, onSent, onSuccess, onFailed })

+This transaction is used by the bond holder of the specified `disputeBond` to withdraw [Reputation Tokens](#rep) in the event that another [Market](#market) forks.
+This transaction will fail if the `msg.sender` isn't the bond holder for the specified `disputeBond` or if the Market for the `disputeBond` is the [Forked Market](#forked-market).

 #### augur.api.DisputeBond.withdrawInEmergency({ \_signer, disputeBond, onSent, onSuccess, onFailed })

 If a critical bug or vulnerability is found in Augur, the development team can put it the system into a haulted state until the issue is resolved.
 In such instances, most regularly-used functions in Augur's backend will become unuseable until the system is returned to its normal state.
 When this happens, users can call the `withdrawInEmergency` function to withdraw their Dispute Bond and convert it into a Reputation Token.

-This transaction will fail if:

-- Augur is not currently in a haulted state.
+This transaction will fail if Augur is not currently in a haulted state.

-Returns: true if the Dispute Bond was successfully withdrawn and converted to a Reputation Token.
+It returns true if the Dispute Bond was successfully withdrawn and converted to a Reputation Token.
 (NOTE: The return value cannot be obtained reliably when calling externally.)

 #### augur.api.DisputeBond.withdrawToUniverse({ \_signer, disputeBond, \_shadyUniverse, onSent, onSuccess, onFailed })